-(iii) Intersectionality of Household and Personal Characteristics and Participation Rates in Post-Secondary Education in India mutually exclusive population group based on these identity axes and intersection of them are examined through the intersectionality of framework.
-Analysis is made using unit record data of the fifth Periodic Labour Force Survey (PLFS-5) 2021-22, national-level large-scale household survey.
+(iii)Intersectionality of Household and Personal Characteristics and Participation Rates in Post-Secondary Education in India

+This study examines the socio-religious and gender identities along with their location (rural-urban) of college-age population and their likely participation in post-secondary education in India.
+Disparities across mutually exclusive population group based on these identity axes and intersection of them are examined through the intersectionality of framework.
+Analysis is made using unit record data of the fifth Periodic Labour Force Survey (PLFS-5) 2021-22, nationallevel large-scale household survey.
 Certain population groups are disadvantaged and hence lagging in participating in post-secondary education.
 Intersection of multiple identities axes of population is furthering such disadvantage.